Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-y12i.rst

     right0 = *(__u16 *)(buf + 1) >> 4;

 **Bit-packed representation.**
-pixels cross the byte boundary and have a ratio of 3 bytes for each interleaved pixel.
+pixels cross the woke byte boundary and have a ratio of 3 bytes for each interleaved pixel.

 .. flat-table::